Use the quicklinks below to jump to the desired section regarding transport in and around Khao Sam Roi Yot National Park.

 In Hua Hin, orange local buses depart for Pranburi every 30 minutes from the corner of Sa Song and Chomsin roads, cost 20 baht, and take around an hour.
 You can also flag these down as they pass by anywhere along Phetkasem Road.

-Minibuses (vans) depart from next to Victory Monument BTS station in Bangkok (take exit 4 and hang a U-turn at the bottom of the stairs, then look for the line of minibuses filling a parking lot).
+Minibuses (vans) depart from Sai Tai Mai (Southern) bus terminal in Bangkok.
 These normally drop off at Tesco Lotus in Pranburi but we were told it's possible to pay the drivers extra to take you straight to Phu Noi beach.
 The cost to Pranburi is 220 baht.
 Minibuses running between Hua Hin and Prachuap Khiri Khan can also drop passengers in Pranburi.

 As there's no direct public transport to the national park or Phu Noi beach, you must first pass through Pranburi, some 20 km north of the park.
 From the bus station, songthaews costing 50 baht per person run every 30 minutes from 8:00 to 16:00 to Bang Pu, which is walking distance to Laem Sala and the national park accommodation at Phraya Nakhon beach.